softworkz/emby-wiki/Library-Structure.md

 #### For Backdrops names:

 * backdrop.jpg, then you can add as many as you like, backdrop1.jpg, backdrop2.jpg .. etc.
-* fanart.jpg, then you can add fanart-1.jpg
+* fanart.jpg, then you can add fanart-1.jpg as many as you like, fanart-2.jpg, fanart-3.jpg .. etc.
-* background.jpg then you can add background-1.jpg
+* background.jpg then you can add background-1.jpg as many as you like, background-2, background-3 .. etc.